 Whether you’re looking for a relaxing vacation on the beach, a non-stop party, or a chance to explore some of the wildest landscapes, this part of the world has it.
 And considering how big it is, and how many cities it has worth visiting, we can pretty much guarantee you’ll find something about it to fall in love with.

-But of its countless areas to explore on your private yacht charter, there are two we love to talk about the most: the Sea of Cortez and Riviera Maya.
+But of its countless areas to explore on private Mexico yacht charters, there are two we love to talk about the most: the Sea of Cortez and Riviera Maya.

 The idyllic Sea of Cortez is one of the most fascinating bio-regions in the world, this vast body of water has become a revered tourist attraction.
 Sail through its azure waters, and you’ll find enchanting beach towns, metropolitan cities, and a wealth of protected natural areas that make the land itself look as beautiful as the water lapping on its shores.